Site icon Circuit Ideas for You

 Conclusion:

-These circuits allow you to program when a device will switch off when the power is cut off (delay off) and when it will turn on when the power comes back (delay on).
+These circuits allow to program when a device will switch OFF when the power is cut OFF which is the delay OFF and when it will turn ON when the power comes back which is the delay ON.

 References: